kamilkisiela/graphql-hive/docs/TESTING.md

 ## Unit tests

 We are using Jest.
-Simply run `yarn test` to run all the tests.
+Simply run `pnpm test` to run all the tests.

 ## Integration Tests